Monitoring vs Observability: How to Build Observability in Cloud-Native Microservices

 Test software flight recorders — record and replay

-The limitation of software flight recorders has always been the impact on run-time performance.
-Standard expectations are for a 10x, 100x or more slow down in application execution.
-Sometimes, this slow down can be accommodated in test, but it still causes problems.
+The limitation of software flight recorders has always been an impact on runtime performance.
+Standard expectations are for a 10x, 100x, or more slow down in application execution.
+Sometimes, this slow down can be accommodated in a test, but it still causes problems.
 Moreover, it rules out the deployment of these tools in production environments.

-A new emerging breed of software flight recorders have fully resolved this issue.
-Rather than instrumenting the application heavily at run-time, instrumentation is done at compile-time, working with the compiler optimisations so that run-time instrumentation requirement is almost zero.
+A new emerging breed of software flight recorders has fully resolved this issue.
+Rather than instrumenting the application slowly at runtime, the instrumentation is done at compile-time, working with the compiler optimizations, so that runtime instrumentation requirement is almost zero.
 The result is a less than 10% performance impact.
-Optimising for specific environments can reduce this impact further down to less than 5%.
+Optimizing for specific environments can reduce this impact further down to less than 5%.

-The ability to bring software flight recorder technology into production creates a lot of possibilities.
+The ability to bring software flight recorder technology into production creates many possibilities.
 By itself, this delivers far greater observability, even for microservice environments.
-The contextualised detail of what is going on within applications can be passively captured and rapidly access when needed — across the entire distributed architecture.
+The contextualized detail of what is going on within applications can be passively captured and rapidly access when needed — across the entire distributed architecture.

 There is no longer a need to reproduce errors that affect your customers — the exact steps, within the specific ingredients that cause the failures, are known immediately the error occurs.

-True observability is delivered by augmenting the use of in-production software flight recorder technology with monitoring and automation tools — creating an ultimate APM solutions that is actually capable of providing root-cause analysis, even in cloud-native environments.
+True observability is delivered by augmenting the use of in-production software flight recorder technology with monitoring and automation tools — creating an ultimate APM solution that is capable of providing root-cause analysis, even in cloud-native environments.

-Monitor dashboards providing heat maps of global production deployments and errors, including a 100% reproducer of the error in real-time, can be accessed through integrated DevOps and Executive monitoring tools.
+Monitor dashboards providing heat maps of global production deployments and errors, including a 100% reproducer of the mistake in real-time, can be accessed through integrated DevOps and Executive monitoring tools.
 Automated rollbacks providing a “Self Healing DevOps pipeline” can be executed to “last known good versions” within milliseconds of an error.
-What is provided is production monitoring and industry fastest root-cause analysis rolled into one.
+What is offered is production monitoring, and industry fastest root-cause analysis rolled into one.

 True observability tools complete the DevOps toolchain

 True observability is central to the CI/CD pipeline.
-The more information DevOps has about how code operates within production environments, the more effectively DevOps is able to leverage agile strategies to innovate.
+The more information DevOps has about how code operates within production environments, the more effectively DevOps can leverage agile strategies to innovate.

-DevOps is built on feedback and incremental change.
+DevOps is built on the feedback and incremental change.
 Microservices enable change.
-With true observability platforms, not only is the total amount of accessible actionable information increased, the challenge of capturing that information within a microservice environment is removed.
-Detailed and granular information is captured without damaging performance and rapid root-cause analysis is guaranteed.
+With true observability platforms, not only is the total amount of accessible, actionable information increased, the challenge of capturing that information within a microservice environment is removed.
+Detailed and granular information is obtained without damaging performance, and rapid root-cause analysis is guaranteed.

 Monitoring and observability are not the same — both are needed, and now both are delivered.
-Risks are reduced, innovation improved and observability maximised.
-A fix fast or die approach to DevOps is enabled and cloud-native capabilities are taken to their true potential and deliver the on-demand enterprises revolution.
+Risks are reduced, innovation improved, and observability maximized.
+A fix fast or die approach to DevOps is enabled, and cloud-native capabilities are taken to their true potential and deliver the on-demand enterprise revolution.